docwarems/jmc-tutorial/docs/README.md

     program became after the change?

 ```
-Note: The application generates custom events for each unit of “work” do ne.
+Note: The application generates custom events for each unit of "work" do ne.
 This makes it easy to compare the time it takes to complete a unit of work
 before and after the code change.
 Would it be possible to decide how faster
 the program became without these custom events?